KCS-LLC/Arcane-Ascension-Puzzle-Spires/VerticalSlice/BUILD_ENVIRONMENT.md

 ---

-## 4. Build Command
+## Compiler Command

-The following command is used to compile the project from the `VerticalSlice` directory.
-It includes all necessary flags for static linking.

 ```bash
 g++ -g -DSFML_STATIC "src/main.cpp" "src/Game.cpp" "src/Board.cpp" -o "game.exe" -I "C:/Program Files (x86)/SFML/include" -L "C:/Program Files (x86)/SFML/lib" -lsfml-graphics-s -lsfml-window-s -lsfml-system-s -lopengl32 -lfreetype -lwinmm -lgdi32 -luser32 -lkernel32
 ```

+## Future Dependencies

+The next planned refactoring will introduce a dependency on the **nlohmann/json** library for parsing game data from JSON files.
+This is a header-only library, so it will not require any additional linking steps.
+The file `json.hpp` will need to be placed in the `src` directory.

 *Note: When adding new `.cpp` files to the `src` directory, they must be added to this command.*